Enduring Power of Attorney (EPoA)

 What is a Enduring Power of Attorney?

-An Enduring Power of Attorney (EPA) is a legal document that can protect you and what is precious to you.
+An Enduring Power of Attorney (EPoA) is a legal document that can protect you and what is precious to you.

 - Property – covers your money and assets and can come into effect before you lose mental capacity.
-You may have more than one attorney for this EPA.
+You may have more than one attorney for this EPoA.

-An EPA means only the people you trust – your ‘attorney/s’ – can make decisions about your life and/or your treasured possessions, such as your house, money and belongings.
+An EPoA means only the people you trust – your ‘attorney/s’ – can make decisions about your life and/or your treasured possessions, such as your house, money and belongings.

 What does an attorney do?

-Once an EPA comes into effect – either at your request (for a property EPA) or when a medical professional considers you mentally incapable (for a property or a personal care and welfare EPA) – your attorney (or attorneys) can make most decisions about your care and welfare, your property and finances.
+Once an EPoA comes into effect – either at your request (for a property EPoA) or when a medical professional considers you mentally incapable (for a property or a personal care and welfare EPoA) – your attorney (or attorneys) can make most decisions about your care and welfare, your property and finances.

 Your attorney (or attorneys’) main responsibility is to act in your best interests, and they must involve you in decisions as much as you are able.